MaVeN-13TTN/mirroring-and-synchronizing/bitbucket-to-github.md

 1. Go to **Repository settings** > **Pipelines** > **Repository variables**
 2. Add a variable named `BITBUCKET_APP_PASSWORD` with the value of your Bitbucket App Password
 3. Add a variable named `GITHUB_TOKEN` with the value of your GitHub personal access token
+4. If you're using a workspace repository, add a variable named `BITBUCKET_AUTH_USERNAME` with your personal Bitbucket username
-4. Make sure to check "Secured" for both variables to protect your credentials
+5. Make sure to check "Secured" for token variables to protect your credentials
+6. Optionally, add `DEBUG=true` for detailed logging in the pipeline

 ### Step 3: Create Bitbucket Pipelines Configuration

 Create a file named `bitbucket-pipelines.yml` in the root of your Bitbucket repository with the following content:

+For personal repositories:

 ```yaml
 pipelines: